Jan-3007/DSP_Echocancellation/README.md

 # General Information

-This is a basic VS Code sample project for the DSP course at H-KA in Karlsruhe, Germany.
+This is the VS Code **_echo cancellation_** project for the DSP course at H-KA in Karlsruhe, Germany.
 The source code in "system/" and "ldscripts/" is provided by Prof. Dr.-Ing.
 Christian Langen.
-This sample project is for Windows only.
+This project is for Windows only.
 Find all documentation under "docs/".
 Most downloads should be available under "downloads/".
 All [download links](#download-links) are listed below.

-# Prerequisites for this sample project
+# Prerequisites for this project

 1. GCC
     - recommended release: 13.3 rel1